rng-guy/NFSMWBartender/README.md

 The "Advanced" feature set **lets you change** (per Heat level)
 * how many cops can (re)spawn without backup once a wave of reinforcements is exhausted,
 * the global cop-spawn limit for how many cops in total may chase you at any given time,
-* whether spawning decisions for chasing cops are independent of other pursuit vehicles,
+* whether spawning decisions for chasing cops are independent of all other pursuit vehicles,
-* how quickly (if at all) cops flee the pursuit if they don't belong to the Heat level,
+* when exactly (if at all) and how many chasing cops from other Heat levels can flee the pursuit,
 * what vehicles (any amount, with counts and chances) may spawn to chase and search for you,
 * what vehicles (same liberties as above) may spawn in non-Strategy roadblocks,
 * what vehicles (ditto) may spawn as pre-generated cops in scripted events,
 * what vehicles (without counts) may spawn as free patrols outside pursuits,
 * what vehicle spawns in place of the regular helicopter,
-* when exactly (if at all) the helicopter can (re)spawn,
+* when exactly (if at all) the helicopter can first spawn in each pursuit,
-* when exactly (if at all) the helicopter can run out of fuel,
+* when exactly (if at all) the helicopter can respawn after running out of fuel,
+* when exactly (if at all) the helicopter can respawn after getting wrecked,
-* when exactly (if at all) the helicopter rejoins the pursuit early when it loses you,
+* when exactly (if at all) the helicopter can rejoin the pursuit early when it loses you,
+* when exactly (if at all) the helicopter can run out of fuel after each (re)spawn,
 * the internal cooldown for the helicopter's ramming attempts through HeliStrategy 2,
-* the player-speed threshold for HeavyStrategy 3 spawns to stop their ramming attempts,
+* below what player speed HeavyStrategy 3 spawns cancel their ramming attempts early,
 * when exactly (if at all) LeaderStrategy Cross and / or his henchmen become aggressive,
 * when exactly (if at all) the game can request a new LeaderStrategy once Cross is gone, and
 * when exactly (if at all) the game can request a new Strategy while another is still active.